Please contact SOPHIA if you are interested in this topic.

-This workgroup is addressing and exploring opportunities to bring Health Impact Assessment (HIA) more purposely into the health care sector, specifically through hospital community benefit and community health needs assessment (CHNA) efforts and how those changes can alter the strategic direction of health care institutions more broadly.
+This workgroup explored opportunities to bring Health Impact Assessment (HIA) more purposely into the health care sector, specifically through hospital community benefit and community health needs assessment (CHNA) efforts and how those changes can alter the strategic direction of health care institutions more broadly.
 The 2016 HIA Practitioner Workshop discussion will inform the development of a white paper on this topic, and will dive into: the current landscape of hospital community health work and the movement towards population health; areas of overlap and shared learning between hospital community benefit/CHNA and HIA processes; definition of terms critical to the development of health care/HIA understanding and collaboration; opportunities to bring HIA into hospital community health efforts and connect to the organization’s mission and strategic plan; and the potential challenges of bringing HIA into health care.
 The working group will also brainstorm ideas to address and overcome those challenges to ensure a successful partnership between HIA and the health care community.
 The session discussion will build on initial efforts by SOPHIA members to outline the opportunities for HIA and health care.

 The connection between HIA and the development of community health programs provided by health care systems seems apparent; however there have been very few examples of this collaboration to date.
 The long-term shift away from fee-for service health care will require health care systems to understand how to keep groups of people healthy rather than solely treating illness.
 This requires a deep understanding of the structural issues (e.g. disenfranchisement, racism, etc.) and community level conditions (social, economic, physical) that are strong contributors to chronic health conditions, and determinants of overall community health.
 In addition to understanding these issues, health care systems need to be able to invest in strategic ways to positively impact them.
 Public health and “non-traditional” partners have the knowledge to assist this transformation, and one of the tools to also assist this transformation is HIA.